Top 10 Places to Visit in Italy

 St. Mark’s Basilica, adjacent to the square, stands as a testament to Venice’s rich history.
 Originally constructed in the 9th century to house the relics of St. Mark, the basilica has undergone numerous modifications, resulting in its current Italo-Byzantine architecture.
 Its opulent design and gilded mosaics have earned it the nickname “Church of Gold.”

 Rising prominently in the square is the Campanile di San Marco, the basilica’s bell tower.
-Standing at 98.6 meters, it is the tallest structure in Venice.
+Standing at 98.6 metres, it is the tallest structure in Venice.
 The current design dates from 1515, and the tower once doubled as a lighthouse to guide ships to the mouth of the Grand Canal.

 4. Cinque Terre